 If you’re not pulling a fifth and have a true motor like us parking can be a little tough in some locations.
 Make sure each of your destinations has parking for RVs.
 Even if they do space might be limited so always give yourself extra time to find parking in case you have to go to a different RV parking lot.

 These tips should help make your first RV trip one without many hiccups.
 One thing we learned was the RV community is very helpful.
 When in doubt just ask a fellow RVer and they will gladly assist you.
 Enjoy your first RV trip and good luck with not wanting to immediately purchase one when you get back home!
-We loved our first RV trip so much we ended up going on a second one a few months later.
+We loved our first RV trip so much we ended up going on a two more a few months later.
 The second time around we did a California road trip visiting Huntington Beach, Oceanside and Anza Borrego Park.
 Our most recent RV trip was a Nevada road trip, read that itinerary here.